Asish01-1/Sonogram-Review/ultrasound-app/README.md

 # Sonogram Review — AI-Assisted Ultrasound Screening
+We are working on batch processing and a production level MLOPS app to implement in real health care 🚀.
+Greetings from Asish.
+Thank You For visiting my profile 😊.

 A three-part app: React frontend, Node/Express backend, Python (PyTorch) inference script that loads your already-trained DINOv2 checkpoint.